-Find out what could be causing your marriage problems
+What could be causing your marriage problems?

 What's the point in arguing?

 Think it doesn't apply to you?
 Don't be so sure.
 You may not be hurt or concerned about your silly squabbles – but do you really know how your partner really feels?
 And even if neither of you is particularly worried at the moment, these arguments can still weigh you – and your relationship – down over time.
-You may have convinced yourself that bickering with the person closest to you is a safe way of letting off steam, but there's really nothing 'safe' – or loving – about hurling insults at someone.
+You may have convinced yourself that bickering with the person closest to you is a safe way of letting off steam, but there's really nothing safe – or loving – about hurling insults at someone.

 'Often, bickering is a clear sign of a power struggle, with one partner desperate to get the upper hand.
 Reflect on how you would like your relationship to improve and, crucially, how you can both make changes to address that.
 This is often all it takes in order to put the brakes on the urge to bicker.'

-Find out how to stop arguing with your partner
+How to stop arguing with your partner

 Where can you turn for help?